Wednesday, 27 December 2017

 Our full range of pamphlets and collections can be found in our online Bookshop, along with links to sample poems/flash fiction.

 Copies of individual titles can be ordered this way.)
-However, to mark National Poetry Day, we are offering two special U.K. poetry pamphlet bundles:
+However, to mark National Poetry Day, we offered [edited May 2025] two special U.K. poetry pamphlet bundles.

 HAPPY NATIONAL POETRY DAY 2017!!!